GeorgeSG/vscode-open-related-files/README.md

 [![Installs](https://vsmarketplacebadge.apphb.com/installs-short/georgesg.open-related-files.svg)](https://marketplace.visualstudio.com/items?itemName=georgesg.open-related-files)
 [![Build Status](https://travis-ci.org/GeorgeSG/vscode-open-related-files.svg?branch=master)](https://travis-ci.org/GeorgeSG/vscode-open-related-files)

-Open Related Files is a VS Code extension that allows you to quickly navigate files that are in the same folder and have the same name as the file you have currently opened.
+A "Related file" is a file that has the same name and is in the same folder as the file you have currently opened.
+"Open Related Files" is a VS Code extension that allows you to quickly navigate and create related files.

 ## Demo